Neloreck/wirestate/docs/introduction/installation.md

 ## 2. Install

-To use wirestate you will need `@wirestate/core` and specific binding packages depending on rendering and state management libraries you use.
+Wirestate needs `@wirestate/core` plus binding packages for your renderer and state library.

 Select <ins>one of</ins> the variants matching your setup below: